johnoh26/today-i-learned/README.md

 1) 1 TIL from a Tech Tuesday article or few pages in a book
 2) 1 commit to side project (changed from 1 leetcode on Feb 10)

+3/23 W
+- sequence found error in C# indicated a SingleOrDefault method finding multiple DB tables.
+- as a SWE 2, the goal is to (1) carry a project from architecting to implementation and (2) minimize PR feedback and future refactors

+3/22 T
+- my son's first day at school!
+Send kids to socialize sooner rather than later, altho Covid is a deterrent.

 3/21 M - tightening schema and use better indices
 - SELECT, JOIN, ORDER BY and GROUP BY can improve by using good indices.
 - DB index uses b-tree structure.
 Learn more about it.
 (Balanced tree is a generalized form of BST that can have many branches)